Codecademy/docs/content/css/concepts/animations/animations.md

 ---
-Title: 'Animations'
+Title: "Animations"
-Description: 'A CSS animation lets an HTML element gradually change from one style to another without using JavaScript.
+Description: "A CSS animation lets an HTML element gradually change from one style to another without using JavaScript.
 To use CSS animation, some keyframes for the animation must be specified.
-Keyframes hold what CSS styles the element will have at certain times.'
+Keyframes hold what CSS styles the element will have at certain times."
 Subjects:
-  - 'Web Development'
+  - "Web Development"
-  - 'Web Design'
+  - "Web Design"
 Tags:
-  - 'Animation'
+  - "Animation"
-  - 'Elements'
+  - "Elements"
 CatalogContent:
-  - 'learn-css'
+  - "learn-css"
-  - 'paths/front-end-engineer-career-path'
+  - "paths/front-end-engineer-career-path"
 ---

 A CSS animation lets an HTML element gradually change from one style to another, without using JavaScript.
 Any number of CSS properties can be changed, for any amount of times.